Guiguerreiro39/fresh-blog/posts/software/blog-in-fresh-framework.md

 }
 ```

 Afterwards, I must go through each of these sections and actually store the file information in the array.
-To do this I've used the previous function to scafold the directory but also `Deno.readFile` to read the file and `Deno.stat` to get some of the file's information such as *birthtime*.
+To do this I've used the previous function to search through the directory but also `Deno.readFile` to read the file and `Deno.stat` to get some of the file's information such as *birthtime*.
 I've created a function that returns an object array for each of the sections.

 ```ts
 /* locate.ts */